go-bayes/boilerplate/README.md

 )
 cat(methods_section)

-# save the methods section to a file that can be included in a quarto document
+# Save the methods section to a file that can be included in a quarto document
 # writeLines(methods_section, "methods_section.qmd")

+# Clean up
+unlink(temp_measures, recursive = TRUE)
 ```

 ### Important Notes on Measure Structure